 Whether you're a master craftsman, a hobby woodworker, or a curious individual wanting to know more about wood, you're barking up the right tree.

 If you haven't noticed by now, we're passionate about making high-quality wood products that are beautiful and will last.
-Each wood type is used for a different purpose, and its qualities are as unique as you.
-Their specific characteristics and natural environments determine their purpose and use in the future.
+Each wood grain is used for a different purpose, and its qualities are as unique as you.
+Enjoy Ben's fast and easy explanation!